Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Experiments

 \subsection{Comparative Experiments}

-To illustrate the benchmarking role of UNITS, we compared \textit{UNITS-Base} and \textit{UNITS-Cross} to representative SSL methods~\cite{yaman2020ssdu, millard2023theoretical} under an identical formalism.
-All experiments used the same dataset using the same reconstruction network to ensure fairness, while preserving the sampling strategies defined in the original works.
+To evaluate the proposed variants, we compared \textit{UNITS-Base} and \textit{UNITS-Cross} to representative methods SSDU~\cite{yaman2020self} and Noisier2Noise~\cite{millard2023theoretical} under an identical formalism.
+All experiments used the same dataset with the same reconstruction network to ensure fairness, while preserving the sampling strategies defined in the original works.
 Subject-specific approaches using only a single scan and generative models with distinct network backbones were therefore excluded.
-A supervised model trained on fully-sampled images was included as a reference to validate the theoretical equivalence in Theorem~\ref{thm:equivalence}.
+A supervised model trained on fully-sampled images was included as a reference.